cse110-fa22-group15/cse110-fa22-group15/admin/cipipeline/onboard.md

 Checks for any unused variables, makes things consts unless necessarily var/let, makes sure globals are assigned.

 3. CodeQL: Checks for bugs, security leaks, and vulnerabilities.

+If everything is passed, then you can merge the pull request.